philippesalembier/SckitamVCV/README.md

 ![](doc/MarkovSeq_input.png)

+All input ports and the output port are polyphonic (the actual number of channels is defined by the input port of state 0).
 For each current state, the output is the sum of the incoming signal at the corresponding input port and the value of the knob (the transitions between values defined by the knobs can be smoothed by a Slew knob).
+If the input is polyphonic, the value of the knob value is added to all channels.
 The plugin can therefore be used as a sequencer, an 8 to 1 switch or a combination of both.
 The final output can also be scaled by a Gain parameter.

 The current state value (value between 0 and 7) is also available at one output port.
 Finally, for each transition, a trigger is sent to the Trig output port of the current state:

 ![](doc/MarkovSeq_States_output_triggers.png)